So you have decided to bring your pet in for a dental cleaning. Do you know what to expect?

 · Prior to the dental procedure an exam is performed to assess your pet’s general health as well his oral health.

-· Depending on the pet’s age and other health concerns, pre-anesthetic bloodwork will be performed.
+· Pre-anesthetic bloodwork will be performed prior to the cleaning.
 These tests will help evaluate liver and kidney function.

 · The cardiovascular system is evaluated and if indicated by a heart murmur or other rhythm changes a cardiac work up may be performed.
 This could include radiographs (Xrays) and/or ultrasound imaging.

 · An Intravenous Catheter is placed to run fluids to the patient to help maintain blood pressure and keep the kidneys and liver flushed.

 · The pet undergoes general anesthesia for the duration of the procedure.

 .
 Full-mouth intra-oral dental X-rays are taken to assess the teeth and surrounding structures.
 2/3 of the structure of the tooth lies unseen below the gumline.

 · Tarter and calculus are removed, from above and below the gum line, by a combination of hand and ultrasonic scaling.

 · Loose and diseased teeth are extracted as needed, controlling pain with local nerve blocks.
 Sometimes, if most of the tooth is structurally sound, we may refer to a veterinary dentist for crown placement, vital pulpotomy or endodontics.
 This occurs more frequently in show or highly trained dogs.

 · Cleaning the teeth stirs up a lot of bacteria in the mouth so an injection of antibiotic will be administered during the cleaning.

 · If pockets are found around the teeth, they may be treated with local antibiotics as well.
 This provides local treatment while reducing systemic effects.